-No. Updating your areas served alone does not directly improve where your business ranks on Google Maps or in local search results.
+No. Updating your areas served alone doesn't directly improve where your business ranks on Google Maps or in local search results.

 A lot of business owners assume that filling in the areas served field on their Google Business Profile will help them rank in those areas.
 That assumption is understandable.
 Google puts the field there, so it must matter for rankings, right?
-It does not work that way.
-The setting serves a purpose, but ranking is not it.
+It doesn't work that way.
+The setting serves a purpose, but ranking isn't it.

 This doc explains what the field actually does, where it does add value, and what you should be focused on if your goal is to show up in more places on Google Maps.

-• Updating your areas served setting does not directly improve your Google Maps or local search rankings.
+No direct ranking impact: Updating your areas served setting doesn't improve your Google Maps or local search rankings on its own.

-• The field tells Google and customers where you operate and helps show your coverage area on your Maps profile.
+What it actually does: The field tells Google and customers where you operate and shows your coverage area on your Maps profile.

-• Rankings are driven by your website's SEO, your Google reviews, your registered business location, and overall profile completeness.
+What drives rankings instead: Your website's SEO, your Google reviews, your registered business location, overall profile strength, engagement signals, and external signals and mentions.

-• If your goal is to rank in more places or rank higher, that work happens through SEO and reviews, not profile field adjustments.
+Where to focus: If you want to rank in more places or rank higher, that work happens through SEO and reviews, not profile field adjustments.

-Industry testing by experienced local SEO practitioners has repeatedly found that adding or changing service areas in your Google Business Profile does not produce measurable ranking improvements on its own.
-This applies across home service businesses of all types, including plumbing, HVAC, electrical, cleaning, and landscaping.
-The field primarily does two things: it helps show customers where you serve on your Maps profile, and it tells Google where your business operates.
-It is useful for profile completeness and customer clarity, but it is not a proven ranking factor.
+Industry testing by experienced local SEO practitioners has repeatedly found that adding or changing service areas in your Google Business Profile doesn't produce measurable ranking improvements on its own.
+This holds true across home service businesses of all types, including plumbing, HVAC, electrical, cleaning, and landscaping.
+The field does two things well: it shows customers where you serve on your Maps profile, and it tells Google where your business operates.
+Useful, just not a ranking lever.

-One misconception worth clearing up: for home service businesses that do not display a physical address, Google still calculates your proximity to a searcher based on your verified registered address, not the service area boundaries you have set on your profile.
-Expanding your areas served does not move that anchor.
+One misconception worth clearing up: for home service businesses that don't display a physical address, Google still calculates your proximity to a searcher based on your verified registered address, not the service area boundaries you've set on your profile.
+Expanding your areas served doesn't move that anchor.
 It stays tied to your address on file, no matter how wide you draw the map.

 What actually moves rankings